ryanho720/archive.ryanho.github.io/README.md

 Please credit Acetonee if your project appears to have the same code as theirs
 <br>
 Ok sorry for my bad English and kthxbai
+# Note: this repo is archived and is replaced with a new version which could be found in my list of repos